Landscaping and Planting a Garden from Scratch

 Urban deer crossing the road

 Our yard is enclosed on three sides by a chainlink fence.
 This is the only type of fence permitted in our neighborhood since we live on a golf course.
-It makes sense because we have great views, but I’m not a fan of chainlink at all.
+It makes sense because we have great views, but I’m not a fan of chain link fences at all.
 The only solution for this is to plant a hedge all along the fence.
 For this purpose, I chose Alpine Currants.
 They are hardy up to zone 2 and should do well during the winter.
 I got mixed reviews on the height they can reach, and I’m crossing my fingers that they will at least grow up to 4 feet, which is the height of the fence.

 Since moving to Canada, I fell in love with Colorado blue spruces, but our garden is way too small for how big these trees get.
 Fortunately, I found a columnar variety that doesn’t grow as wide but still has the same blueish needles.